Portugal national rugby union team

 Portugal have experienced modest success in the last two decades.
 They qualified for the 2007 Rugby World Cup in France and though they lost all their matches, they managed to score one try in each game and led against Romania until the late minutes.

-Portugal qualified for their second Rugby World Cup in 2022, topping a repechage qualifying group featuring the United States, Hong Kong, and Kenya.
+Portugal qualified for their second Rugby World Cup in 2022, topping a repechage qualifying group featuring the United States, Hong Kong, and Kenya to qualify for the 2023 Rugby World Cup.
+In that edition of the tournament, Portugal got their first draw in a Rugby World Cup against Georgia 18–18, and got their first ever win in the Rugby World Cup when they beat Fiji 24–23.
+Portugal will play in its third Rugby World Cup in 2027.

 History

 Early

 Portugal played its first ever rugby international in April 1935 against Spain, losing by a single point, 6–5.
 They played Spain again the following year with Spain winning 16–9.
 Portugal had more regular competition from the mid-1960s, and won their first game in 1966, defeating Spain 9–3.
 Portugal played Italy for the first time in 1967, losing 6–3.
 They also had their first match against Romania soon after and lost by 40 points.
 They defeated Belgium in 1968, and also played Morocco for the first time.

 The first game of the 1970s was a draw against the Netherlands.
 Portugal managed to draw with Italy (nil all) in 1972 and following that, defeated them 9–6 in 1973.
 After a number of mixed results throughout the early 1970s, Portugal won five matches in a row from 1979 through to 1981.
 They played Morocco, who won the encounter.
 After a 1983 draw against Spain, Portugal managed a seven-game winning streak from 1984 to 1985, including wins over Belgium, Denmark, Morocco, Czechoslovakia, Poland and Zimbabwe.
 The first Rugby World Cup was held in 1987, though it was by invitation, thus there was no qualifying tournament and Portugal did not participate.